Want to see the waterfalls in Tahiti? Let this post be your guide!

 Vaihi Waterfalls are twin waterfalls located southeast of Tahiti Nui in Faaone village.
 They’re just a short distance from the main road, about a 5 minute walk away.

-4. Vaipahi Fall
+4. Vaipahi Waterfall

 5. Faraura Valley waterfalls

 Faraura Valley has some of the most beautiful waterfalls in Tahiti.
 While there are many here in the valley, three of them are the most popular and frequently visited.
-These waterfalls are similar to multi-step waterfalls as they drop one after the other but they aren’t located close to each other.

-The water flows downstream, eventually feeding into the Twin Falls.
+Its water flows downstream, eventually feeding into the Twin Falls.

 6. Onohea Waterfalls